 Uncertain Creators and Purpose

-Neither are the creators of these megaliths known.
-Although it has been suggested that they were made by a culture that created megaliths in other parts of Southeast Asia, it has also been pointed out that the megaliths in Bada Valley are unique, and therefore could have been made by an entirely different culture.
+The creators of these megaliths is another mystery.
+Although it has been suggested that they were made by a culture that made megaliths in other parts of Southeast Asia, the megaliths in Bada Valley are unique, and therefore could have been made by an entirely different culture.
 At the moment, no one really knows which culture made them.

 - Göbekli Tepe Shamans and their Cosmic Symbols – Part I

 - Looking for the Origins of the Mysterious Dolmens of Korea

 The original purpose(s) of these megaliths has also been lost, though people have speculated about this as well.
 Local people, for example, believe that some of the megaliths were once used for ancestor worship.
 The locals also tell stories about how these megaliths came into being.

 For instance, there is a megalith they have named Tokala’ea, which is said to have been a rapist who was turned into stone.
 The deep cuts on this megalith are said to be knife wounds.
 Another megalith, known as Tadulako, is thought to have once been a village protector.
 After stealing some rice, however, he was turned to stone as punishment.

 Tokalalaea Megalith, Central Sulawesi, Indonesia.
 (Oliver van Straaten/CC BY SA 2.0)

 Others have suggested that they had something to do with human sacrifice.
 Some also believe that the statues were meant to ward away evil spirits, while others claim that the megaliths have supernatural powers and are able to disappear or move from one place to another.

 Characteristics of the Bada Valley Megaliths